Vulkan4D/v4d_project/README.md

 This means that other game engines are not meant for Large-scale Procedural Dynamic Open-World games with lots of user-created contents.

-But this is where Vulkan4D shines !
+But that is where Vulkan4D shines !

 Vulkan4D is also designed especially for realistic large scale space games/simulators.